amd/ryzen-ai-documentation/docs/xbutil.rst

 2. Executing Sanity Check on the NPU - Examples
 ------------------------------------------------

-- Runs a built-in test on the NPU to ensure it is in a deployable state.
+- To run a built-in test on the NPU to ensure it is in a deployable state:

   .. code-block:: shell